website-monitor-tool/wsmt/readme.md

 This is a very early version, expect bugs and rapid development.

 # About
 Keeping track of multiple services and ensuring they stay online shouldn’t be a hassle.
-This library helps you monitor uptime, performance, and outages with ease.
-It includes an optional status page dashboard, giving you a centralized view of all your services in one place.
-Powered by authenticated WebSocket connections for secure, real-time monitoring — and best of all, it’s fully open source.
-Works with your favorite language and is designed to be plug-and-play, requiring only a few lines of code to get everything up and running.
+This library provides secure, real-time service monitoring powered by authenticated WebSocket connections.
+An optional status page dashboard gives you a centralized view of uptime, performance metrics, and outages across all your services.
+Fully open source and designed to be plug-and-play, it works with your favorite language and only takes a few lines of code to get started.

 <img src="/images/dashboard.png" alt="showing the dashboard with statuses indicated using coloured boxes">